preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 Mapping
 ---------
 Use these settings to map certain areas to which property to get the information from.
-There are also a few other settings you can use here:
+There are also two other settings you can use here:

 .. image:: taxonomy-navigation-settings-view-mapping-v75.png